 Your scoring system should define clearly the aspects of the response that will satisfy your requirements, as well as what will be a ‘fail’.

 If these definitions are based on facts and figures (e.g. ‘has completed three large structures projects >$5 million in the past five years’) then evaluation will be fast, accurate and bullet-proof against legal challenges.
-Your evaluation team will score consistently and you will have easy justification for your decision.
+Your evaluation team will score consistently and you will have clear, easy justification for your decision.

 4. Use a questionnaire format to collect responses.